Reasons to Attend

-The Joining FORCEs Conference is organized for people and families who have been affected by BRCA mutations or hereditary breast and ovarian cancer.
-Whether you are a cancer survivor, previvor, health care provider, someone who is a caretaker, spouse, parent of a high-risk person, this conference has something for you.
-This international program offers general sessions and workshops on topics of interest to any individual or family with a BRCA mutation or hereditary breast and ovarian cancer and to health care providers who serve this community.
-The conference covers a wide range of topics designed for all levels of learning and sharing and encompassing all aspects of the hereditary cancer experience.
+The Joining FORCEs Conference is created by, and for people who have been affected by a BRCA mutation or hereditary breast and ovarian cancer.
+Whether you are a cancer survivor, previvor, health care provider, someone who is a caretaker, spouse, parent, or sibling of a high-risk person, this conference has something for you.
+This international conference offers sessions and workshops on all topics related to HBOC, opportunities for networking, and opportunities to participate in HBOC research.

 Who attends the Joining FORCEs Conference?